privatenumber/esbuild-loader/README.md

       },
   }
 ```

-_The `implementation` option will be removed once esbuild reaches a stable release.
-Instead esbuild will become a peerDependency so you always provide your own._

 ## Setup examples
 If you'd like to see working Webpack builds that use esbuild-loader for basic JS, React, TypeScript, Next.js, etc. check out the examples repo: